tonypags/resume/Personal-Projects.md

 - Rebuilt 2 of 3 CentOS hosts as Ubuntu 22, using new Ansible roles.
 - Wrote curl-able script for restoring SSH profile to any server via backup for ansible readiness.

+## NextCloud & Nginx Deployment
+*August-October 2022*
+- Found an RSS Reader I can self-host, with a mobile app.
+- Build web host (no ansible role yet).
+- Implement NGINX reverse proxy for this and other hosted web services.
+- Unable to use NFS mount as data store -- OH NO!  :(
+- Add SSL Certs with custom domain.
+- Add RSS feeds from old solution.
+- Add wedding photos.
+- Add account for wife.

+## UPS Battery Installation
+*January 2023*<br>
+A long time coming, I moved to the suburbs so I need this.
+- Move all hardware onto battery backup, except for modem.
+- Write group of scripts to gracefully shutdown all VMs and hosts.
+Challenges
+- Testing this script.... access to 1 system is stubborn -- I CAN DO IT!  :)

 <br>
 Can't wait for more!
 <br>